SanjayHovale/Gesture-Recognisation-DL-Project-/README.md

 b.
 GRU based

 # Results:
 Multiple Experiments were performed on the given train and validation dataset.
-The following table includes the details of all the 19Experiments performed:
+The following table includes the details of all the 19 Experiments performed:

 (Final Model)